Psykoxen/Psykoxen/README.md

 ## 👨‍🎓 About Me
   <div align="left">
 🔭 I’m currently working on Residence Keeper, Study Travelers & Fit Assistant</br>
-🌱 I’m currently training on React, React-Native, VueJs, Salesforce, Apex</br>
+🌱 I’m currently training on React, Flutter and VueJsx</br>
 👨‍💻 All of my projects are available at https://www.avoillot.com</br>
 📫 How to reach me <a href=mailto:antoine.voillot@yahoo.fr >antoine.voillot@yahoo.fr</a></br>
 </div>